babel/website/website/versioned_docs/version-7.0.0/preset-env.md

 ## Options

-For more information on setting options for a preset, refer to the [plugin/preset options](http://babeljs.io/docs/plugins/#plugin-preset-options) documentation.
+For more information on setting options for a preset, refer to the [preset options](presets.md#preset-options) documentation.

 ### `targets`